majorsl/weather-forecast-io-sm.widget/README.md

 # Fork Info
-This is a fork of the original Weather Forecast-IO here: https://github.com/mlcampbe/weather-forecast-io I liked the original, but wanted a few things customized to my liking.
-From the original documentation, here is what it does:
+This is a fork of the original Weather Forecast-IO here: https://github.com/mlcampbe/weather-forecast-io I liked the original, but wanted things customized to my liking.
+It has been modified fairly extensively in appearance.

-# Weather Forecast-IO
+# Weather Forecast-IO-SM
 A Ubersicht widget to display the current weather for a location along with a multi-day forecast.
-By default the widget fetches the currently conditions and forecast for the next 5 days and displays them as in the 1st screenshot below.
-However, when the NWS issues any type weather alert then the widget changes to show an alert with the severe alert details/description.
+By default the widget fetches the currently conditions and forecast for the next 7 days and displays them.
+However, when the NWS issues any type weather alert then the widget has a 3rd
+"panel" that appears on the right which shows an alert with the severe alert details/description.

 # Install
 Edit the index.coffee and review/modify the following items: